Strategic Initiatives

 • Earn While You Learn: RTAP combines paid, on-the-job training with academic coursework, allowing participants to earn income while working toward their teaching licensure.

-• Mentorship and Support: Each apprentice is paired with an experienced supervising practitioner who provides guidance, feedback, and support throughout the program, as well as a program supervisor from a partner educator preparation provider to support meaningful application of coursework to practice throughout their apprenticeship term.
+• Mentorship and Support: Each apprentice is paired with an experienced mentor to serve as a supervising practitioner and provide ongoing guidance, feedback, and support.
+They are also assigned a program supervisor from a partner educator preparation provider to support meaningful application of coursework throughout their apprenticeship term.

-• Culturally and Linguistically Sustaining Practices (CLSP>): RTAP includes training in culturally and linguistically sustaining practices for both supervising practitioners and apprentices, ensuring that all educators are equipped to meet the needs of diverse student populations.
+• Culturally and Linguistically Sustaining Practices (CLSP): RTAP includes training in culturally and linguistically sustaining practices for both mentors and apprentices, ensuring that all educators are equipped to meet the needs of diverse student populations.

 • Flexibility: The program is designed to accommodate participants' full-time employment in conjunction with coursework requirements, making it accessible to individuals who are working or have other commitments.